 Four years later, I think the answer is yes, you can.

 At least, I can.

-I’ll never give up travel but, right now, long extended trips are a thing of the past.
-The road may never end but now I want an off ramp and a rest station before I continue on it.
+I’ll never give up travel, but right now, extended trips are a thing of the past.
+The road may never end, but now I want an off-ramp and a rest station before I continue on it.

 As I said last week, there has to be balance.

 Maybe one day, I’ll meet someone who will say to me, “Let’s spend five months wandering around Africa!”
 I’ll look at them and say, “Let’s spend six.”

 But as I write this today, I look in the mirror and no longer see a long-term traveler, just a backpacking, budget one.